 Amid uncertainty, IDPs in Syria dream of becoming engineers, teachers or car dealers

 Syria has 6.7 million internally displaced people (IDPs), many of them children displaced by conflicts, violence and natural disasters.
-But even in the midst of crises, a school can become an anchor in life for children.
+We work with the EU’s European Civil Protection and Humanitarian Aid Operations (ECHO) to make sure that schools can be an anchor in children’s lives, even in the midst of crises.

 “We’ve had to move many times.
 I hate the feeling of living in chaos and uncertainty,” says Syrian Rida Issa.